Stackclash/5e-vault/2. Scratch Notes/To-Do List.md

 - [ ] Create note to appear as new note screen
 - [x] Fix location NPCs table to include child locations
 - [x] Create NPC relationship graph in mermaid
-- [ ] Fix metabind fields to take up necessary space
+- [ ] Fix meta-bind fields to take up necessary space
 - [ ] Make ttrpg-convert import script use existing metadata when file is replaced
+- [ ] Fix Relationships map on NPCs to be centered
+- [ ] Create "Remove Relationships" Templater template
+- [ ] Use meta-bind menu for Session Notes
+- [ ] Fix Inventory table on Shops to fit with ITS Theme info boxes